XorTroll/Goldleaf/README.md

 You will also need to install the following packages with devkitPro's pacman:

-- `switch-sdl2, switch-freetype, switch-glad, switch-libdrm_nouveau, switch-sdl2_gfx, switch-sdl2_image, switch-sdl2_ttf, switch-sdl2_mixer`
+- `switch-sdl2 switch-freetype switch-glad switch-libdrm_nouveau switch-sdl2_gfx switch-sdl2_image switch-sdl2_ttf switch-sdl2_mixer`

-Remember to clone this repository recursively (`git clone --recurse-submodules`) since Goldleaf makes use of submodules.
+Remember to clone this repository recursively (`git clone <this-repo-url> --recurse-submodules`) since Goldleaf makes use of submodules.

 In order to build Goldleaf, run `make setup` (for the first time, just `make` for the following builds) and wait for it to finish building.

-In order to build Quark, just execute the `build.sh` scripts depending on the version you'd like to build (Java 8 and Java 9 versions are separately built)
+In order to build Quark, just execute the `build.sh` script in its directory.

 ## Contributing